ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 Available scoring factors:

 1. `supportsViewer` Indicates that a service can cooperate with the current AMP viewer environment for this page view.
+Default value is 0 (no preference).

 In addition to the dynamic scoring factors, each service has a `"baseScore"` (default 0).
 A value < 100 in the `baseScore` key in any service configuration represents the initial score for that service.